-Peter has over 15 years of experience in Tanzania (10 years as a resident).
-He has worked to engage both the private and government sectors on a number of projects.
-Peter was founder and Managing Director of Tancoal Energy Ltd. which he successfully took from an exploration company through to a JV with the Tanzanian government and then into production.
+Mr Tsegas has over 20 years of experience in Tanzania where he’s been a resident for over 15 years.
+He has worked to engage both the private and government sectors on several projects and was ManagingDirector of Tancoal Energy Ltd which he successfully took from an exploration company to a JV with the Tanzanian government, and then into production.

 Professor M. Stanley Whittingham has nearly five decades of experience in the lithium-ion batteryindustry and is best known for being a pioneer in the development of lithium-ion batteries which has earned him the prestigious award of the 2019 Nobel Prize in Chemistry.
 During his illustrious careerProfessor Whittingham has headed large projects for the US Department of Energy, Exxon, and Schlumberger.
 He has 16 US patents and has been involved in writing over 340 pieces of scientific and engineering literature.
 Currently, he is a SUNY Distinguished Professor of Chemistry and MaterialsScience and Engineering at Binghamton University which is part of the State University of New York.
 Professor Whittingham is also Director of the NorthEast Center for Chemical Energy Storage (NECCES).
 Professor Whittingham holds a BA.
 Chemistry; an MA and a DPhil.
 Chemistry from Oxford University, England.